Azer0s/flat-constitution/README.md

    1. All decisions taken in such a discussion shall be amended.
    2. An amendment takes the form of an article.
 Every amendment has to include its date of creation.
       1. The addition of an amendment has to be decided upon in unison.
-      2. Amendments that overthrow governing law have to be discussed in a seperate hearing.
+      2. Amendments that overthrow governing law have to be discussed in a separate hearing.
           1. All parties shall be heard.

 # Amendments